Cuts Like A Knife

 "Cuts Like A Knife" was the first real "hit" for Bryan and I as co-writers.
 The single reached #15 on the U.S.A.
 Billboard singles chart in August 1983 and helped take Bryan’s career to the next level.

-Even though "Cuts Like A Knife" went higher on the Canadian charts (#9) I've always considered the U.S. chart position (#15) to be a greater indication of the song's success.
+It went even higher on the Canadian charts (#9) but I've always considered the U.S. chart position to be a greater indication of the song's success.

 The reason?